beefyfinance/cowcentrated-subgraph/README.md

 ### How to add a new network

 1. Add the network configuration [config/<network>.json](config/).
+   - `clockTickBlocks` is the number of blocks between each clock tick, aim for a clock tick every 15 minutes.
+   - Find the uniswap v3, QuoterV2 contract address [on uniswap's documentation](https://docs.uniswap.org/contracts/v3/reference/deployments)
+   - Find the <native>/USD price feed [on chainlink's documentation](https://docs.chain.link/data-feeds/price-feeds/addresses#networks).
+Verify that it's a ChainLink `AggregatorV3Interface` with the `latestRoundData()` method.
 2. Add dev RPCs in graph-node config [docker/graph-node/config.toml](docker/graph-node/config.toml).
 3. Add a new `prepare:<network>` script in [package.json](package.json).
 4. Add a new `deploy:<network>:<provider>` script in [package.json](package.json).